Looking to try one of Canada’s best restaurants? Restaurant Pearl Morissette is a gem in the Niagara region!

-After winning Canada’s Best New Restaurant in 2018 by Air Canada’s enRoute Magazine, The Restaurant at Pearl Morissette was definitely on my must-try list.
+After winning Canada’s Best New Restaurant in 2018 by Air Canada’s enRoute Magazine, Restaurant Pearl Morissette was definitely on my must-try list.

 Why?
 For one, it amazed me that a restaurant in a small rural community, Jordan Station in Lincoln, Ontario, won

-Also Read: Aloette, No. 6 in Canada’s Best New Restaurant
+Also Read: Aloette in Toronto, No. 6 in Canada’s Best New Restaurant in 2018

 I got even more excited upon researching that the co-chefs at The Restaurant at Pearl Morissette has worked in some of Europe’s top and Michelin starred restaurants.